niug/RaspbirraJS/README.md

 # RaspbirraJS

-Visual Human-Machine Interface (HMI) for the raspbirra controller
+Web application Visual Human-Machine Interface (HMI) for the raspbirra controller.

+#### Features

+ * Design schematic HERMS beer system
+ * Visualize temperature of the thermometer in kettles
+ * Configure objective temperature for a controller HERMS
+ * Visualize the states of the heating elements
+ * Handle pumps
+ * Handle valves
+ * Automatic handle of the all elements with the Json configuration
+ * Visualize schematic state of the all HERMS beer system